-Heritage Expeditions’ Spirit of Enderby is a great small expedition ship.
+Heritage Expeditions’ Spirit of Enderby is a great small expedition ships.
 Although we won’t be seeing ice on this voyage, the ship regularly visits both polar regions and is a very capable vessel.
-She also has plenty of vantage points for scenic and wildlife photography from all around the ship.
+It has plenty of vantage points for scenic and wildlife photography from all around the ship.

 The ship will also have non-photographer passengers (she takes up to 54 in total) and while we will be mingling with them and sharing the ship and the general expedition experience, the photographic advice/instruction will be for our group.
 On outings, I will always be in a zodiac or on land with my group, making sure everyone receives plenty of photography tuition, ensuring great images from this incredible photographic adventure!